brsynth/molecule-signature/README.md

 If you use this software, please cite it as below.

-Meyer, P., Duigou, T., Gricourt, G., & Faulon, J.-L. Reverse Engineering Molecules from Fingerprints through Deterministic Enumeration and Generative Models. in preparation.
+Meyer, P., Duigou, T., Gricourt, G., & Faulon, J.-L. Reverse Engineering Molecules from Fingerprints through Deterministic Enumeration and Generative Models.
+In preparation.

 ## License